Finite section method for aperiodic Schr\"odinger operators: Approximation Methods for Band Operators

 \begin{remark} Whenever necessary, we consider for some index set $\II \subset \ZZ$ the space $\ell^p(\II)$ as a subspace of $\ell^p(\ZZ)$.
 Then, the terms in Definition~\ref{def:band-width} naturally carry over to operators $A$ on $\ell^p(\II)$ by associating $A$ with its restriction $A P_{\II}^{} \colon \ell^p(\ZZ) \to \ell^p(\ZZ)$. \end{remark}

-Assuming invertibility of $A$ on $\ell^p(\ZZ)$, the applicability of the FSM is equivalent to the uniform boundedness of the inverses $A_n^{-1}$, a concept that is also known as \emph{stability}.
-The basic result connecting the notions of applicability and stability is known as \emph{Polski's~theorem}, cf.~\cite[Theorem~1.4]{Hagen.2001}. \begin{definition}[Stability] A sequence of operators $(A_n)_{n\in\NN}$ defined on $\ell^p(\ZZ)$ for $p \in [1,\infty]$ is called \textit{stable} if there exists~$n_0\in\NN$ such that for all $n\ge n_0$ the operators $A_n$ are invertible and their inverses are uniformly bounded. \end{definition}
+Assuming invertibility of $A$ on $\ell^p(\ZZ)$, the applicability of the FSM is equivalent to the uniform boundedness of the inverses $A_n^{-1}$, a concept that is also known as \emph{stability}. \begin{definition}[Stability] A sequence of operators $(A_n)_{n\in\NN}$ defined on $\ell^p(\ZZ)$ for $p \in [1,\infty]$ is called \textit{stable} if there exists~$n_0\in\NN$ such that for all $n\ge n_0$ the operators $A_n$ are invertible and their inverses are uniformly bounded. \end{definition} The basic result connecting the notions of applicability and stability is known as \emph{Polski's~theorem}, cf.~\cite[Theorem~1.4]{Hagen.2001}, and it says that $(A_n)$ is applicable to $A$ if and only if it is stable and $A$ is invertible.